 The 153 MWe GCR of Latina, located in the Central Italy, was operated by ENEL since 1962 until 1987.
-All spent fuel has been removed from the plant; the primary circuit has been filled with dry air, and blowers and portions of the primary circuit outside the reactor building have been dismantled, (see Figure 7).
+In May 2020 the decommissioning license for the Latina NPP (MAGNOX) was granted.

+All spent fuel has been removed from the plant since decades.
 At present, the radioactive waste is stored in different storage facilities of the NPP site.